-Transversus Abdominis
+Transversus Abdominis (TA)

-The transverses abdominis muscle is the deepest of the abdominal muscles and is one of the main stabilisers of the lower back and pelvis.
-The orientation of the muscle is similar to a corset, as it wraps around your lower abdomen and attaches to your lower back.
+The transverses abdominis muscle (TA) is the deepest of the abdominal muscles and is one of the main stabilisers of the lower back and pelvis.
+The orientation of the muscle is similar to a corset, whereby it wraps around your lower abdomen and attaches to your lower back.
 When the muscle contracts it acts like a back brace stabilising your spine and supporting your lower back.

-However, we do not recommend using a lumbar brace / support or belt.
-Research has shown this has a detrimental effect as it weakens the core muscles.
+However, we would not recommend using a lumbar brace / support or belt.
+Research has proven this to have a detrimental effect and actually weaken the core muscles.

-To activate your Transversus Abdominis
+To activate your TA

-Lying on your back with your knees bent up and feet flat on the bed.

-- Slowly draw your belly button down and inwards (away from your belt line). - Breathe normally.
+- Lying on your back with your knees bent up and feet flat on the bed. - Slowly draw your belly button down and inwards (away from your belt line). - Breathe normally.
 Do not hold your breath. - Your rib cage should remain relaxed and should not lift up during this process. - You should be able to feel the muscle contracting. - Gently hold this muscle at 20 30% of a maximum contraction.
-Do not brace/tense the rest of your body.
+Do not brace / tense the rest of your body.

-NOTE: Ideally, you should learn to activate your transversus abdominis muscle during all activities of daily living.
+NOTE: Ideally, you should learn to activate your TA muscle during all activities of daily living.

-Pelvic Floor
+Pelvic Floor (PF)

-The pelvic floor muscles are the muscles located between your legs and run from your pubic bone at the front, to the base of the spine at the back.
+The PF muscles are the muscles located between your legs and run from your pubic bone at the front, to the base of the spine at the back.
 As their name suggests, they form the floor of the pelvis.
 They are shaped like a sling holding your pelvic organs (bladder and bowel) in place.
 The pelvic floor muscles form an integral part of your spinal support musculature and as such, it is important to maintain the strength in these muscles.

-To activate your pelvic floor muscles
+To activate your PF

-Correct technique is very important when doing pelvic floor muscle exercises.
+Correct technique is very important when doing PF muscle exercises.
 You should feel a distinct 'lift and a squeeze' inside your pelvis.
 The lower abdomen may flatten slightly, but try to keep everything above the belly button relaxed and breathe normally.

-It is important to remember that this is a "secret exercise", as only the pelvic floor muscles should be working; this is an exercise that no one can see you performing!
+It is important to remember that this is a "secret exercise", as only the PF muscles should be working; this is an exercise that no one can see you performing!

-When learning how to activate the pelvic floor, men and women often find different teaching methods beneficial:
+When learning how to activate the PF men and women often find different teaching methods beneficial: